 They say love blinds you, and frankly, it blinded me.
 When you finally find the one your brain connects with, your heart adores, and your eyes sparkle after, it is easy to do just about anything to keep that relationship in tact.
 ANYTHING.
 This led me to the familiar, scary trap of completely losing myself.

 And I’m not the only woman who has done this.
 I’m sure many of you have been there.

-How do you avoid the oh-so-common trap of losing yourself– your life, career, personality, and other relationships – in a romantic relationship?
-Here are eight ways to help you keep to your true self while loving another:
+How do you avoid the oh-so-common trap of losing yourself in a relationship– your life, career, personality, and other relationships?

 The same is true for you.
 Your personality, your quirks, your likes and dislikes, your hobbies – keep them alive and vibrant!
 It’s must better to share your awesome life with somebody than it is to lose your awesome life to somebody.

 Single, dating, or married – just do you!

 2. Invest in yourself and your passions.

 It’s truly important to continue utilizing your resources to pour into your life – into things like job advancement, education, health, and passions.
 Your money and time are finite, so you have to make decisions about where they go.
 Any relationship will take some of these precious resources, but it can’t take them all.

 During a much healthier relationship, I made it a point to go back to school and continue my education while seriously dating.
 Lots of money and time went into studying and taking classes; I wasn’t always available.
 But investing in myself gave me the full tank to invest into the man I love.

 Nobody should try to pour into anybody else with an empty tank.